 Well, research has shown a hint of predictors for success in personality types.
 A 2009 study that measured the personalities of its respondents and their job performance twice, with a gap of 10 years between measurements, found that there was a correlation between income and job satisfaction and their personality traits.
 They state that "Emotionally stable and conscientious participants reported higher incomes and job satisfaction."

-While the study didn’t look at the full complexity of the work environment, they were able to establish a statistically significant correlation between personality and job success.
+While the study didn't look at the full complexity of the work environment, they were able to establish a statistically significant correlation between personality and job success.
 This may not be the best way of analysing success for those at the top end of the societal pyramid, but for the average person it may well be.
-You can test yourself here.
+You can test yourself.

-Success and habits don’t appear to be as related as presented in many articles.
-With a bit of critical thought they fall apart, not standing up to any attempt at falsifying them.
+Success and habits don't appear to be as related as presented in many articles.
+With a bit of reasonable critique they fall apart, not standing up to any attempt at falsifying them.
 What may be more interesting is that there may be a relation between your personality and future career success.
-A lot of scientists believe that your personality doesn’t change much over time, which would mean that you can determine this early on (although this belief is being challenged).
+A lot of scientists believe that your personality doesn't change much over time, which would mean that you can determine this early on (although this belief is being challenged).

-Right now, it’s simply impossible to predict the highest levels of success.
+Right now, it's simply impossible to predict the highest levels of success.
 If we could, Wall Street would be turned upside down.
 Success may even turn out to be impossible to predict at all.
-So many of us want to become famous or head the big new startup that the sample we get to analyse is just too small to draw population conclusions from.
-But who knows, maybe we’re but one longitudinal study of aspiring entrepreneurs away from finding the answer.
+So many of us want to become famous or head the big new start-up that the sample we get to analyse is just too small to draw population conclusions.
+But who knows, maybe we're but one longitudinal study of aspiring entrepreneurs away from finding the answer.
 Until then, we just have to work hard and make the best of it.